scarfbench/scarfbench-cli/README.md

 # 🧣 Scarf CLI

-A powerful CLI tool for framework migration with Docker container support.
+A powerful benchmark CLI tool for framework migration with Docker container support.

 ## Overview

 SCARF is a command-line interface tool designed to facilitate agent-driven code transformation and framework migration.
-It provides utilities to initialize transformation stubs, test Docker container setups, and run agents for refactoring between different frameworks - all with full Docker containerization support.
+It provides utilities to initialize transformation stubs, test Docker container setups, and run agents for refactoring between different frameworks—with full Docker containerization support.

 ## Features